 All users of the road have a duty of care to look after the safety of others.
 In order to prove liability you need to find a way of establishing that another road user has breached their duty of care and displayed road traffic accident negligence.
 An example of this includes failing to follow the rules of the Highway Code.
 This can involve driving over the speed limit or failing to observe another vehicle’s priority at a road junction.
 It can also be helpful to show that another road user has previously been convicted of careless driving in the criminal courts.

 Proving an injury after a car accident is not always straightforward.
-We therefore recommend that you contact a personal injury lawyer at your earliest convenience.
+Therefore, we recommend that you contact a personal injury lawyer at your earliest convenience.

 When you decide to make a compensation claim your personal injury lawyer will seek to negotiate a settlement on your behalf.
 However, if the lawyers fail to reach an agreement on your settlement then you may face court proceedings.
 This means that a judge will assess the information in front of them and decide how much compensation you are eligible to receive and will decide who was at fault.

-It is possible to continue negotiating right up until the date of the court proceedings so your case will not necessarily and up in court if the first round of negotiations fail.
-It may take a long time to get a court date and may even take up to one year.
+It is possible to continue negotiating right up until the date of the court proceedings so your case will not necessarily end up in court if the first round of negotiations fail.
+It may take a long time to get a court date.
 You will be required to gather together as much evidence as you possibly can including photographic evidence, insurance documents and witness reports.

-If a court decides that the injured party had some responsibility for causing the accident then again, the amount of compensation payable maybe less.
-If for example and individual was injured following a road traffic accident that was caused by another party, but whose injuries were more severe because they were not wearing a seat belt then the court may consider that the severity of the injury was made worse by the claimant themselves.
+If a court decides that the injured party had some responsibility for causing the accident then again, the amount of compensation payable may be less.
+If for example an individual was injured following a road traffic accident that was caused by another party, but whose injuries were more severe because they were not wearing a seat belt then the court may consider that the severity of the injury was made worse by the claimant themselves.

-Unfortunately there are people who will seek to find out how to make a false car accident claim, what to do to try and prove an injury and will go to any lengths to find out how to prove a personal injury claim.
+Unfortunately, there are people who will seek to find out how to make a false car accident claim.
 In order to set yourself apart from the people who wish to make a fake injury claim for a car accident, you need to come up with some solid evidence to show that your claim is legitimate.